tdwg/bdq/tg2/_review/BDQ_Core_Supplement.md

 ### 1.1 Audience

-Supplemental information is included for anyone seeking further historical context or technical details af components of the BDQ Core standard.
+Supplemental information is included for anyone seeking further historical context or technical details of components of the BDQ Core standard.
 This information may be relevant for curators, aggregators, data publishers, data analysts, programmers/developers and other practitioners that wish to evaluate and/or improve the quality of the biodiversity data of interest to their domain.

 This document provides practical information to those who wish to implement BDQ Core.
-It also provides some guielines based on the knowledge of the authors, for those who may maintain BDQ Core.
+It also provides some guidelines based on the knowledge of the authors, for those who may maintain BDQ Core.

 ### 1.2.
 Status of the content of this document